Our Parish Safeguarding Policies

 Section One – Recruitment & Selection

-• All Priests, all Deacons, all members of Parish Staff and all Parish Designated Persons will be required to undergo Garda Vetting through the Diocese of Elphin.
+• All Priests, all Deacons, all members of Parish Staff and the Parish Safeguarding Representative will be required to undergo Garda Vetting through the Diocese of Elphin.

-• Those who are involved in an ongoing or regular leadership role in Parish Programmes involving children and young people will be required to undergo Garda Vetting as this becomes available through the Diocese of Elphin.
+• Those who are involved in an ongoing or regular leadership role in Parish Programmes involving children and young people will be required to undergo Garda Vetting through the Diocese of Elphin.

 • Appropriate training will be mandatory for those engaged in organising activities with children and young people in the parish.